 Accessible means that someone who’s blind or has low vision can get your information in a way they can process it.
 If they’re on your website, they can read about your products and services using assistive technology.
 If your brochures are available by email as accessible PDFs, they can also use that computer programme to read them.
 If your menu is available in braille, a blind diner will be able to choose their dish of the day.

-Not only is an accessible website important for your audience who are blind or has low vision – it’s important for you!
+Not only is an accessible website important for your audience who are blind or have low vision – it’s important for you.
 Google likes accessible websites – being accessible is great for your ranking.

 People with sight loss use all sorts of technologies to read a website.
 Some people use computer programmes and others will use magnifiers.
 There are people who increase the size of the text or change the colours on the screen to read online.
 Whatever they do, you can make it easy for them to get the information they need.